 6. The Veils—Sun Gangs I don’t know why Finn Andrews’ voice isn’t on the list of World Heritage sites, but it should be.
 Like all great voices, it’s a place.
 And to hear it ride the rising tide of “Sit down by the Fire” is a treat.
 Sun Gangs would’ve made a brilliant EP as it bogs down a bit in spots.

 But if “Begin Again’s” chorus of “We’re just following the light of long dead stars” isn’t the sound of 2009, I don’t know what is.

 Check the fervor of “Sit down by the Fire” and the solemn contemplation of the title track.

 7. Deer Tick—Born on Flag Day At their best, Deer Tick infuse their roadhouse C&W with a Lynyrd Skynyrd-sized dose of rawk guitar and all the right rough edges.
-The line between inspired rough edges and annoying rough edges is a very fine one, and Deer Tick mostly stay on the inspired side, which is why Born on Flag Day appears here.
+The line between inspired rough edges and annoying ones is very fine, and Deer Tick mostly stay on the inspired side.
+Which is why Born on Flag Day appears here.